-Tanner Trail is a 6.7 mile lightly trafficked out and back trail located near Canon City, CO that offers scenic views.
+Tanner Trail is a 6.7 mile lightly trafficked out and back trail located near Canon City, Colorado that offers scenic views.
 The trail is rated as difficult and primarily used for hiking and mountain biking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash